lisosoma/ML-for-demographic-inference/README.md

 *Supervisor: E. E. Noskova*

 ## Goals
-- Сhoose a model of the demographic history of two populations on which the effectiveness of the methods will be explored;
+- Сhoose a model of the demographic history of two populations on which **the effectiveness of the methods will be explored**;
 - Generate data using dadi library;
-- Train a machine learning Multi-Output Regression model that assumes all parameters are independent (model I);
+- Train a machine learning Multi-Output Regression model that assumes all **parameters are independent (model I)**;
-- Train a machine learning Multi-Output Regression model that assumes all parameters correlate (model II);
+- Train a machine learning Multi-Output Regression model that assumes all **parameters correlate (model II)**;
 - Validate models by R2 metric;
-- Reveal the number of iterations required for the random search to archive the same likelihood as ML model.
+- Reveal the number of iterations required for the **random search** to archive the same likelihood as ML model.

 ## Methods
 To implement the pipeline was used Dadi package, in which there are methods that allow generating an allele-frequency spectrum according to the parameters of demographic history and counting the likelihood.